edgedock/dcmartin/yolo2msghub/README.md

 # YOLO2MSGHUB service & pattern

-Sens YOLO as-a-service ReSTful API to MSGHUB
+Sends YOLO as-a-service ReSTful API to MSGHUB

 This service pattern takes no input values; periodically calls the `yolo` service and sends the result to IBM MessageHub